kerstin-w/Travel-Africa/TESTING.md

 - Summernote Editor in Admin Panel:

-As described in [HTML](#html), I had to copy the widget_iframe for Summernote into my project and style it with custom css.
-The consequence is that the `width`, which was set in the custom css file, does not take effect in the admin panel.The editor in the admin panel is therefore currently not as wide as desired.
+As described in [HTML](#html), I had to copy the widget_iframe for Summernote into my project and style it with custom CSS.
+The consequence is that the `width`, which was set in the custom css file, does not take effect in the admin panel.
+The editor in the admin panel is therefore currently not as wide as desired.
 This can be solved by copying and loading the style sheet from the admin panel into the project and adding the desired width for the editor there.
 Since all features are currently working and no user story is compromised, this has not yet been implemented due to time limitations, but is planned for the future.